-In case of selecting the latter, the object "[Btn] [X] Led On/Off" will be included in the project topology and a new parameter to select the value to switch off and on the LED shows up:
+In case of selecting the latter, the object "[Btn] [PX] Led On/Off" will be included in the project topology and a new parameter to select the value to switch off and on the LED shows up:

-Figure 28 LED lighting - Dedicated object.
+Figure 26 LED illumination control - Dedicated object.

-Note: this parameter will remain hidden unless having selected "Configure every button (pair) separately" in "LED Illumination Control (All Buttons)" (see 2.3.1).
+Note: this parameter will remain hidden unless having selected "Configure every button (pair) separately" in "LED Illumination Control (All Buttons)" (see 2.1).